afsc-assessments/ebswp_2023/doc/EBSpollock.md

   *	Stock-recruitment: penalties/priors involved with fitting a stochastic stock-recruitment relationship within the integrated model.
-  *	“Fixed effects” terms accounting for cohort and year sources of variability in fishery mean weights-at-age estimated based on available data from 1991-2019 from the fishery (and 1982-2020 for the bottom-trawl survey data) and externally estimated variance terms as described in Appendix 1A of Ianelli et al. (2016).
+  *	“Fixed effects” terms accounting for cohort and year sources of variability in fishery mean weights-at-age estimated based on available data from 1991-2020 from the fishery (and 1982-2021 for the bottom-trawl survey data) and externally estimated variance terms as described in Appendix 1A of Ianelli et al. (2016; see Fig. \ref{fig:fish_wtage_data_pred}).

 Work evaluating temperature and predation-dependent effects on the stock- recruitment estimates continues (Spencer et al. 2016).
 This approach modified